The only recently reported avalanche was a natural glide avalanche near 31 mile where the Tsaina River meets Richardson Hwy.

 If you get out riding, please send in an observation.

 Do a rescue practice with your partners.
 Always carry a beacon, shovel, and probe, and KNOW HOW TO USE THEM.

 Practice good risk management, which means only expose one person at a time to slopes 30 degrees and steeper, make group communication and unanimous decision making a priority, and choose your terrain wisely: eliminating unnecessary exposure and planning out your safe zones and escape routes.

-The current avalanche hazard rating is MODERATE above treeline in the Valdez region.
+The current avalanche hazard rating is LOW across all elevations in the Valdez region.
 If the wind picks up or we get more snow than forecasted the avalanche hazard will rapidly increase.
 Click FULL FORECAST for more information and please share your field observations HERE.

 There are a lot of events coming up in January, check out our Facebook page for the complete list.

 Lost your password?
 Please enter your email address.
 You will receive mail with link to set new password.